r09491/veplug/README.md

 To install:
 * Clone the project
-* Enter the directory 'victon_plug'
+* Enter the directory 'victron_plug'
 * pip install .

 To test: